balena-io/balena-cli/doc/cli.markdown

 Don't convert line endings from CRLF (Windows format) to LF (Unix format).

+#### --multi-dockerignore, -m

+Have each service use its own .dockerignore file.
+See "balena help push".

 #### --nogitignore, -G

 No-op (default behavior) since balena CLI v12.0.0.
 See "balena help push".